-- Pipettes, washer system, ELISA plate reader: Readers, washers and pipette are available as manual or automated system.
+- Pipettes, washer system, ELISA plate reader: Readers, washers, and pipettes are available as manual or automated systems.
 One of the main factors affecting equipment selection is the number and types of test samples being run.

-- ELISA Readers: Readers need to have appropriate filter (650 nm and 450 nm).
+- ELISA Readers: Readers need to have an appropriate filter (650 nm and 450 nm).

-- Pipette: Are available as fixed as well as adjustable volume as well as single channel and multi-channel.
+- Pipette: These are available as fixed as well as adjustable volume as well as single-channel and multi-channel.

-- Washing system: It can be manual system that washes one row or column at a time or semi automated systems that wash one strip or plate at a time or fully automated systems that can process multiple plates
+- Washing system: It can be a manual system that washes one row or column at a time or semi-automated system that washes one strip or plate at a time or a fully automated system that can process multiple plates

-- Reagents needed for the testing– Concluded in the kit (coated plates, sample diluents, controls, wash concentrate, conjugate, substrate, stop solution)
+- Reagents needed for the testing- included in the kit (coated plates, sample diluents, controls, wash concentrate, conjugate, substrate, stop solution)

 - Coated plates: The 96-well plates are made of polystyrene and are coated with either inactivated antigen or antibody.
 The function of the plate has to hold the immobilized either antigen or antibody.
-Antigen or antibody present in the sample will bind to the plate.
+Antigens or antibodies present in the sample will bind to the plate.
 This coating acts as the binding site for the antibodies or antigens in the sample.

 Principle of ELISA Test

-- An enzyme: horse radish peroxidase, alkaline phosphatase which is labelled or linked, to a specific antibody.
+- An enzyme: horse radish peroxidase, alkaline phosphatase which is labeled or linked, to a specific antibody.

 - A specific substrate:

-Substrate is added after the antigen-antibody reaction.
-The enzyme catalyses (usually hydrolyses) the substrate to give a color end point (yellow compound in case of alkaline phosphatase).
-The intensity of the color is proportional to the amount of antibody or antigen present in the test sample, which can be quantified using ELISA reader.
+A substrate is added after the antigen-antibody reaction.
+The enzyme catalyzes (usually hydrolyses) the substrate to give a color endpoint (a yellow compound in the case of alkaline phosphatase).
+The intensity of the color is proportional to the amount of antibody or antigen present in the test sample, which can be quantified using an ELISA reader.